10-Q 1 egp-20230930.htm 10-Q egp-20230930

 Specifically, the Company has entered into derivative instruments to manage exposures that arise from business activities that result in the payment of future known and uncertain cash amounts, the value of which are determined by interest rates.
 The Company’s derivative instruments, described below, are used to manage differences in the amount, timing and duration of the Company’s known or expected cash payments principally related to certain of the Company’s borrowings.

-As of September 30, 2023, the Company had seven interest rate swaps outstanding, all of which are used to hedge the variable cash flows associated with unsecured loans.
+As of September 30, 2024, the Company had six interest rate swaps outstanding, all of which are used to hedge the variable cash flows associated with unsecured loans.
 All of the Company’s interest rate swaps convert the related loans’ SOFR rate components to effectively fixed interest rates, and the Company has concluded that each of the hedging relationships is highly effective.

 The Company’s valuation methodology for over-the-counter (“OTC”) derivatives is to discount cash flows based on SOFR market data.
 Uncollateralized or partially-collateralized trades include appropriate economic adjustments for funding costs and credit risk.
 The Company calculates its derivative valuations using mid-market prices.